MarcosCalvi/GuitarPresentation/README.md

 # GuitarPresentation
-Presentation of a guitar in 3d
+Presentation of a guitar in 3d (gh-pages branch)